 Dave Ramsey vs Robert Kiyosaki – Who Should You Listen To?

-If you’ve been following this blog for awhile then you’re aware that we used Dave Ramsey’s Baby Steps to become consumer debt free after racking up close to $300K in student loan debt.
+If you’ve been following this blog for awhile then you’re aware that we used the Dave Ramsey’s Baby Steps to become consumer debt free after racking up close to $300K in student loans.

 The financial principles he teaches are important, especially for the masses.
 But with anything I read or people I listen to, I also form my own opinions (especially the older I get).

-The first 5-7 years after training I’ll admit… I was a hardcore Dave Ramsey fan.
+The first 5-7 years after training I’ll admit that I followed Dave Ramsey’s advice exclusively.
 And I still to this day recommend those starting out read his Total Money Makeover book.

 I’m going to dive into his specific recommendations shortly but also wanted to compare him to another popular financial guru, Robert Kiyosaki.

 Robert’s strategy is polar opposite of Dave’s.
 Where Dave is anti-debt, Kiyosaki is all for it when used wisely to build wealth.